Educational Opportunity Program (EOP)

-Jefferson Community College's Educational Opportunity Program serves as a primary vehicle for increasing access to college, student retention and degree completion of Northern New York's historically underserved students.
-We commit to providing timely access to academic, personal and social support services assisting in the matriculation, retention and graduation of SUNY Jefferson Community College's EOP students.
+Jefferson Community College's Educational Opportunity Program serves as a primary vehicle for increasing access to college, student retention and degree completion to underserved students.
+We are committed to providing timely access to academic, personal and social support services.

 Applicants entering Jefferson who previously attended another institution are eligible for EOP only if they are residents of New York State and have been enrolled in a similar post-secondary opportunity program such as EOP, HEOP, SEEK, or College Discovery.

 EOP provides year round academic support and significant financial aid support.
 Other benefits of being an EOP Students are:

 - Financial Advisement and Assistance

 - Summer Institute – a pre-freshman instructional program